kenchan011/FYP/README.md

 In summary, 4649/14847 records appear useful.
 Main problem seems to be records being labelled 'Heteroptera' or 'Miridae' with no lower generic/specific classification

-Have not included the CoL data Prof Lim provided because I haven't figured out how to efficiently split the 'col.area' column in to countries/provinces/county etc, as some include multiple countries/localities.
+Have not included the CoL data Prof Lim provided because I haven't figured out how to efficiently split the 'col.area' column into countries/provinces/county etc, as some include multiple countries/localities.